hacky1997/snapfix/README.md

 Hand-written fixtures have two failure modes:

 - **Wrong shape.** You guessed the API response structure.
-You missed `amount_due` vs `amount`, or that `customer` is sometimes a string ID and sometimes an expanded object.
-The fixture passes, production fails.
+You missed `amount_due` vs `amount`, or that `customer` is sometimes a string ID and sometimes a full nested object.
+The fixture passes, production still breaks.
 - **PII in git history.** The fastest path to a real fixture is printing a live API response and pasting it.
 The result is customer emails and tokens committed to your repository. `git history` does not forget.

 snapfix eliminates both by capturing the actual object your code returns and stripping sensitive fields before writing anything to disk.